BoomShakaY/causal-vision-nlp/README.md

 ## Books
-I highly recommand the book written by Judea pearl
+I highly recommend the book written by Judea pearl
 - **The Bok of Why**

 ## Video Reports
-Actually there are planty of vedios and courses on the internet, here is just some of them.
+Actually, there are plenty of videos and courses on the internet, here are just some of them.

-- **Recent Progress of Causality in Vision.** Hanwang, Zhang from NTU (But it's in mandarin so it's might hard for some friends) [[Link]](https://hub.baai.ac.cn/activity/details/142)✔️
+- **Recent Progress of Causality in Vision.** Hanwang, Zhang from NTU (But it's in mandarin, so it's might hard for some friends) [[Link]](https://hub.baai.ac.cn/activity/details/142)✔️

 - **MIT OpenCourseWare in YouTube.** [[Link]](https://www.youtube.com/watch?v=gRkUhg9Wb-I&list=RDCMUCEBb1b_L6zDS3xTUrIALZOw&start_radio=1&rv=gRkUhg9Wb-I) ✔️

 - **Causal Inference and Stable Learning from ICML2019.** [[Link]](https://slideslive.com/38917403/causal-inference-and-stable-learning) ✔️

+## Tutorial
+- **The Effect: An Introduction to Research Design and Causality.** [[Link]](https://www.theeffectbook.net/introduction.html)